 9. (a)(1) Subject to subparagraph (2) and paragraph (7), each standing committee may appoint, by majority vote, not more than 30 professional staff members to be compensated from the funds provided for the appointment of committee staff by primary and additional expense resolutions.
-Each professional staff member appointed under this subparagraph. graph shall be assigned to the chair and the ranking minority member of the committee, as the committee considers advisable.
+Each professional staff member appointed under this subparagraph (2) and paragraph (3) and paragraph (2) and paragraph (2) and paragraph (2) and paragraph (3) and paragraph (4).

-(2) Subject to paragraph (f) whenever a majorstring ity of the minority party members of a standing committee (other than the Committee on Standards of Official Conduct or the Permanent Select Committee on Intelligence) so request, not more than 10 persons (or one-third of the total professional committee staff appointed under this clause, whichever is fewer) may be selected, by majority vote of the minority party members, for appointment by the committee as professional staff members under subparagraph (1).
+(2) Subject to paragraph (f) whenever a majority of the minority party members of a standing committee (other than the Committee on Standards of Official Conduct or the Permanent Select Committee on Intelligence) so request, not more than 10 persons (or one-third of the total professional committee staff appointed under this clause, whichever is fewer) may be selected, by majority vote of the minority party members, for appointment by the committee as professional staff members under subparagraph (1).
 The committee shall appoint persons so selected whose character and qualifications are acceptable to a majority of the committee.
 If the committee determines that the character and qualifications of a person so selected are unacceptable, a majority of the minority party members may select another person for appointment by the committee to the professional staff until such appointment is made.
 Each professional staff member appointed under this subparagraph shall be assigned to such committee business as the minority party members of the committee consider advisable.